paytrail/documentation/content/legacy/rest-interface/payment-creation.md

 - `locale` (all characters[5], optional) \
 Localisation defines default language for the payment method selection page and presentation format for the sums.
 Available localisations are `fi_FI` , `sv_SE` and `en_US`.
 The default localisation is `fi_FI`.

+- `price` (decimal number[10], optional) \
+  Payment total.
+Send either exact payment data (`orderDetails`) or the payment total to the service.
+If you send only the payment total price, (_Klarna_ and _Collector_) invoice and instalment payment methods are not available and order details cannot be shown in the Merchant's Panel.
+We recommend using `orderDetails` record whenever it is possible.
+The value of price must be greater or equal than `0.65`.

 - `urlSet` (required)

   - `success` (all characters[2048], required) \